Zero modes and geometric phase for 2D Weyl fermions on Lifshitz backgrounds: Fermion zero mode

-which is normalizable for $\alpha<1$ (i.e., $z>0$), with $c_1=0$ if $\tilde{\kappa}>0$ or $c_2=0$ if $\tilde{\kappa}<0$.
+which is normalizable since $\alpha<1$, with $c_1=0$ if $\tilde{\kappa}>0$ or $c_2=0$ if $\tilde{\kappa}<0$.
 The existence of well-behaved zero modes indicates that the defects associated with the curvature of Lifshitz spacetime allow the emergence of zero-energy fermionic states in their vicinity.